Frequently Asked Questions (Students)

 Will you tell my professor I came in?

 Only if you want us to.
-When you sign in at the Writing Center, you have the option to indicate whether or not you'd like us to notify your professor that you visited us.
+Your tutor will ask whether or not you would like us to notify your professor that you visited us.
 Keep in mind, though, that most professors are very happy to learn that their students visited the Writing Center; this tells them that you are taking extra time and care with your work in their class!

 I don't have an essay; can I still come in?